Saline infusion sonohysterography (SIS)

 • Polyps appear as echogenic structures surrounded by the anechoic fluid.
 The stalk might be evident at one side.

 • Submucous fibroids push into the cavity with normal overlying endometrium.
-They could be ehcogenic or relatively echo poor lesions with broad base continuous with the myometrium.
-They might as well cause shadowing.
+They may be ehcogenic or relatively echo poor lesions with broad base continuous with the myometrium.
+They may as well cause shadowing.

-• Intrauterine adhesions could appear as bright bands across the cavity but as well they could prevent uterine cavity dilatation with saline depending on the severity of the condition and location of the adhesions.
+• Intrauterine adhesions may appear as bright bands across the cavity but as well they could prevent uterine cavity dilatation with saline, depending on the severity of the condition and location of the adhesions.

-2D sagittal and 3D rendered views of a normal uterus after SIS.
-The 3D view show a normal triangular cavity which is an important finding especially during investigation of recurrent miscarriages.
+2D sagittal and 3D rendered images of a normal uterus after SIS.
+The 3D image shows a normal triangular cavity which is an important finding especially during investigation of recurrent miscarriages.

 Complications